dbohdan/recur/README.md

 recur exits with the last command's exit code unless the user overrides this in the condition.
-When the command is not found during the last attempt, recur exits with code 127.
-It exits with code 124 on timeout and 255 on internal error.
+When the command is not found during the last attempt, recur exits with code 127. recur exits with code 124 on timeout and 255 on internal error.

 ### Standard input